 • Ductwork quality and age.

-• How many windows you have and the style, because big or picture windows can be more inefficient.
+• How many windows you have and the style, because big or picture windows might be less efficient.

 • If your house gets more sun or shade.